 In the states that allow for a Class 3 electric bike to be ridden, they are often not allowed on off-road paths and trails.
 Be sure to investigate what your state’s stance is concerning this topic.

-Fifty states of differing rules and regulations and little uniformity to be found make an electric bike rider’s life complicated at times.
+Fifty states of differing rules and regulations and little uniformity make an electric bike rider’s life complicated at times.
 What is allowed in one area may be the opposite in the next.
-The best advice is to confirm what your state’s, and other states that you might visit often, rules are about riding an e-bike.
+The best advice is to confirm what your state (and other states that you might visit) rules are about riding an e-bike.

 These regulations will often indicate if your bike is road legal and if you need to have a license to ride it.
 The motor output, speed limit, e-bike classification, age requirement, and wearing a helmet are good places to start understanding the laws so you don’t get into trouble with the authorities.

 Electric bikes are here to stay, and local governments are working hard to incorporate them into legislation.
 Uniformity would be nice, but as I’ve mentioned, having fifty states that govern themselves will always be a problem, as each has different traffic regulations and classification systems.